albina-euregio/albina-server/README.md

 **latest** tag to the CHANGELOG.
 The downside compared to the workflow above is, that the changes to CHANGELOG itself are not included in the release.

+If there have been several new releases since the last update to CHANGELOG, use e.g. `git-cliff -p CHANGELOG.md v7.0.6..` to prepend all changes that happened *after* version v7.0.6 was released.

 ## Development Setup

 The `env-local` profile defined in _pom.xml_ is used to configure the server for local development.